 Traditional knowledge is that lands should make up a touch over 40% of a deck.
 This means about 17–18 lands for a 40-card deck and about 24–25 lands for a 60-card deck.
 This is a tried-and-true structure that's worked for many players for many years.
 You'll rarely be making a big mistake if you always stick to such a guideline.
 That said, there are a number of factors that might make you consider small adjustments.

-The correlation isn't one-to-one—as in thinking one Elvish Mystic or Voyaging Satyr equals one land—for a number of reasons.
-First, you cannot cast them unless you have lands already.
-Second, they're less reliable because they're easier for your opponent to kill.
-Third, you'd normally play cards like these in order to jump ahead in mana, but you still want to play a land every turn, at least for the first few turns.
-These cards shouldn't be counted directly as lands, but three copies of Elvish Mystic can be a fine reason to play, say, sixteen lands instead of seventeen or eighteen in your 40-card Limited deck.
+The correlation isn't one-to-one—as in thinking one Leaf Gilder equals one land—for a number of reasons.
+First, you cannot cast it unless you have lands already.
+Second, Leaf Gilder is less reliable than a land because it's easier for your opponent to kill.
+Third, you'd normally put such a card in your deck because you're looking to jump ahead in mana, but you still want to play a land every turn, at least for the first few turns.
+These cards shouldn't be counted directly as lands, but two copies of Lead Gilder can be a fine reason to play, say, seventeen lands instead of eighteen in your Limited deck.

 An equally important question is, simply, how expensive are the cards in your deck?
 If all of your spells cost four mana or less, you won't need as many lands as a player sporting multiple cards that cost seven or eight mana.